tidev/titanium-docs/docs/api/modules/cloud.md

 The Cloud module's specialized objects, such as `Users`, make accessing ArrowDB as simple as using any of Titanium's other APIs, due to their familiar and intuitive API schemas.
-You can also use the [sendRequest](Modules.Cloud.sendRequest) method to invoke ArrowDB REST APIs directly.
+You can also use the <Modules.Cloud.sendRequest> method to invoke ArrowDB REST APIs directly.
 This approach requires some additional configuration for each method call, but it lets you use new ArrowDB APIs as soon as they are available.